-Dayton has a full lineup of Fourth of July celebrations planned for 2025, with everything from fireworks and concerts to small-town parades and food trucks.
-This guide highlights the key events, best viewing spots, and family-friendly activities happening across the Miami Valley this 2025 holiday weekend.
+As the nation celebrates America's 250th anniversary of the signing of the Declaration of Independence, communities across the Miami Valley are marking this historic milestone with plenty of special Fourth of July festivities.
+Dayton has a full lineup of Fourth of July celebrations planned for 2026, with everything from fireworks and concerts to small-town parades and food trucks.
+This guide highlights the key events, best viewing spots, and family-friendly activities happening across the Miami Valley this 2026 holiday weekend.

 Top Fourth of July Events in Dayton

-On July 4, music lovers can enjoy Honoring Our Veterans at Levitt Pavilion—a free concert headlined by The Scotty Bratcher Band.
+On July 3 at 7 PM, music lovers can enjoy Honoring Our Veterans at Levitt Pavilion—a free concert headlined by Eric Jerardi Band.
 This patriotic performance pays tribute to those who have served and draws locals and visitors alike to this popular downtown venue.

-Red, White and Boonshoft takes place Friday, July 4 through Monday, July 7 - ALL weekend!
-Get front-row seats to mind-blowing science, dazzling indoor fireworks shows in our state-of-the-art Caryl D. Philips Space Theater, and a lineup of hands-on activities that make learning feel like play.
-From cool-colored chemistry to a Liquid Nitrogen ice cream demo, there's something awesome around every corner.
+Red, White and Boonshoft takes place Wednesday, July 1 through Saturday, July 4!
+Get front-row seats to mind-blowing science, indoor fireworks shows in their state-of-the-art Caryl D. Philips Space Theater, and a lineup of hands-on activities that make learning feel like play.
+From chemistry experiments to a Liquid Nitrogen ice cream demo, there's something awesome around every corner.

 Want to venture a bit outside the city?
 Don’t miss these nearby celebrations: